 "The Western savior narrative vis-à-vis Afghanistan is a framing of Afghanistan as in need of Western help, as dependent on Western help —rather than as a Western-exploited and Western-ravaged people and land," argues Shabana Mir, an associate professor at American Islamic College.

 This kind of commentary scratches all the right itches—hell, what’s not to like?
 Mir even treats us to a ‘vis-à-vis’.
-But the type can’t be bothered to quote a single Afghan perspective.
+But rarely is an Afghan perspective represented in these critiques.

-However well-intentioned, these perspectives cannot fathom a context in which power exercised by any western actor could ever, conceivably, be good (yes, this is a whole other fraught conversation).
+However well-intentioned, these perspectives cannot fathom a context in which power exercised by any western actor could ever, conceivably, be good (yes, 'goodness' is a whole other fraught conversation).
 No doubt, history does provide a depressing track record for western engagement in the world.
 It is typically problematic or exploitative and, inevitably, inconsistent.
-But this isn’t concrete— contexts and historical situations aren’t fixed, no matter how tempting it is to straightjacket ideological frameworks onto crises, and board the fashionable bandwagons that tolerate healthy skepticism about western foreign policy hardening into dogma.
+But this isn’t concrete— contexts and historical situations aren’t fixed, no matter how tempting it is to straightjacket ideological frameworks onto crises and board the fashionable bandwagons which tolerate healthy skepticism about western foreign policy hardening into dogma.

 If there ever was a blueprint for what a society should under no circumstances look like, it is the fiefdom that is run by the Taliban and its Al Qaeda lap-dogs, and this is precisely the fate we have delivered to erstwhile allies, 113,425 of whom died alongside the 7,954 NATO troops, journalists and aid workers lost to the conflict since the World Trade Center attacks in 2001.

 The West now does not have the luxury of the ethical high ground; it cannot continue to stonewall the Taliban.
 That position has been bottled and discredited; to persist is to indulge a moral backbone that crumbled like a pretzel when it counted most.
-The progress made in the country must never be dismissed.
-However, it is the principle and success of New Afghanistan which has made its fall that much more depressing.
+Afghan people need food, sanitation, they need a functioning economy.
+Western sanctions must be dropped.
+The progress made in the country must never be dismissed but it is the principle and success of New Afghanistan which has made its fall that much more depressing.